 Again, it is NOT advised to drink tap water in Cambodia.
 You will hear that Phnom Penh and Siem Reap water supply is safe to drink.
 I wouldn’t risk it.

-You should remember that the locals have built up a tolerance to drinking tap water in Cambodia.
+You should remember that the locals have built up a tolerance for drinking tap water in Cambodia.

 Overall it simply is not worth the risk of getting sick while on holiday and that drinking tap water could easily ruin your visit to Cambodia.
 And it can take over a week to get better.